 Here are some other helpful tips that you will find useful on your journey to figuring out WordPress…

-How to add an Image to Your WordPress Blog Post
+How to Add Images to a Blog Post in WordPress

 While you are editing a post, you can click the “Add Media” button above the toolbar to add an image to your post.